rojin-sharrr/mcp-google-calendar/README.md

    - Add the following scopes (optional):
      - `https://www.googleapis.com/auth/calendar.events` (or broader `https://www.googleapis.com/auth/calendar` if needed)
    - Select "Desktop app" as the application type (Important!)
+   - Save the auth key, you'll need to add its path to the JSON in the next step
-   - Add your email address as a test user under the [OAuth Consent screen](https://console.cloud.google.com/apis/credentials/consent)
+   - Add your email address as a test user under the [Audience screen](https://console.cloud.google.com/auth/audience)
-      - Note: it will take a few minutes for the test user to be added.
+      - Note: it might take a few minutes for the test user to be added.
 The OAuth consent will not allow you to proceed until the test user has propagated.
       - Note about test mode: While an app is in test mode the auth tokens will expire after 1 week and need to be refreshed by running `npm run auth`.

 ## Installation

 ### Option 1: Use with npx (Recommended)

-1. **Add to Claude Desktop**: Edit your Claude Desktop configuration file:
+1. **Add to Claude Desktop**: Close Claude Desktop, then edit your Claude Desktop configuration file:

    **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`
    **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`